list-jonas/shadcn-ui-big-calendar/README.md

 ## Author

 Created by Jonas.
-For more projects and information, visit [Jonas' Website](https://jonas-list.vercel.app).
+For more projects and information, visit [My Website](https://www.listjonas.com/).

 ## Stats